-- 7.7 To help judge the impact of the proposed CIL rates it can be compared to current practice.
+- 7.8 To help judge the impact of the proposed CIL rates it can be compared to current practice.
 The County Council currently negotiates S106 contributions on the basis of standard charges for education and libraries.
 For these two services alone the full charge would be £6,746 per contributing dwelling.
 While this full charge is rarely sought, for larger developments, where a new school is required, the costs of a new build would be expected to be higher than the equivalent standard charge which is derived from the costs of extensions.
-As the standard charge for education and libraries is applicable to both market dwellings and affordable dwellings it would be equivalent to a CIL charge of £10,200 per dwelling on a development with 33% affordable dwellings. - 7.8 An assessment has also been undertaken of a number of recent residential schemes where open book appraisals have been presented and accepted.
-While these are confidential, the authorities take comfort from recent examples that have achieved S106 agreements that include contributions that are broadly equivalent to the potential average dwelling rates in each zone as recommended by GVA (£170 per m2 in Zone A and £85 per m2 in Zone B).
-While the number of such developments is limited they have been agreed at a time when residential land values have not adjusted to CIL. - 7.9 The analysis of recent open book appraisals has also helped reach a conclusion on the appropriate amount of potential value which should be set aside for residual S106 payments and the cost of works secured under S278.
-The proposed CIL rates are reduced by the equivalent of £750 per market dwelling to take account of these ongoing liabilities.
-This results in a potential CIL charge per m2 £160 (equating to £14,250 per dwelling) in Zone A and £75 per m2 (equating to £6750 per dwelling) in the Zone B. Many smaller developments will continue to make no significant S106 contributions. - 7.10 The viability advice assessment and recommendation is based on market conditions, in particular house prices, seen in 2007 prior to the recession. - 7.11 House prices have recovered somewhat since the depths of the recession.
+As the standard charge for education and libraries is applicable to both market dwellings and affordable dwellings it would be equivalent to a CIL charge of £10,200 per dwelling on a development with 33% affordable dwellings. - 7.9 An assessment has also been undertaken of a number of recent residential schemes where open book appraisals have been presented and accepted.
+While these are confidential, the authorities took some comfort from recent examples that have achieved S106 agreements that include contributions that are broadly equivalent to the potential average dwelling rates in each zone as recommended by GVA (£170 per m2 in Zone A and £85 per m2 in Zone B).
+While the number of such developments is limited they were agreed at a time when residential land values have not adjusted to CIL. - 7.10 The analysis of recent open book appraisals has also helped reach a conclusion on the appropriate amount of potential value which should be set aside for residual S106 payments and the cost of works secured under S278.
+The proposed CIL rates were reduced in the preliminary draft charging schedules by the equivalent of £750 per market dwelling to take account of these ongoing liabilities.
+This resulted in a potential CIL charge per m2 £160 (equating to £14,250 per dwelling) in Zone A and £75 per m2 (equating to £6750 per dwelling) in the Zone B. Many smaller developments will continue to make no significant S106 contributions. - 7.11 The viability advice assessment and recommendation is based on market conditions, in particular house prices, seen in 2007 prior to the recession. - 7.12 House prices have recovered somewhat since the depths of the recession.
 Land Registry data indicates that house prices in Norfolk, as a whole, were 11% lower in May 2011 compared to May 2007.
 The recovery in prices is partly a reflection of lower levels of transaction and commentators expect prices to be flat or even fall slightly in 2011.
-However, research also suggests that prices for the East of England region will recover relatively strongly from 2012 with a 21% average rise for mainstream property between 2011 and 2015.
-Consequently it would be reasonable to assume that house prices will have returned to around their 2007 level by 2013. - 7.12 Although this evidence is encouraging, discussions with local agents, developers and landowners combined with recent rates of development have led the authorities to conclude that there are not sufficiently clear signals of a recovery to justify setting rates based on 2007 values at this time.
-The authorities are also conscious that stimulating the housing market will help to stimulate the area's economy as a whole.